jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 89E Decommissioning
 (1) In this Act, unless the context otherwise requires, decommissioning, in relation to any petroleum infrastructure or a well,—
-  (a) means an activity undertaken under any enactment (for example, the Natural and Built Environment Act 2023, the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, or the Health and Safety at Work Act 2015), and in accordance with any requirements or standards set by or under that enactment or imposed by a regulatory agency, to take out of service permanently petroleum infrastructure or a well used for prospecting or exploring for, or mining of, petroleum; and
+  (a) means an activity undertaken under any enactment (for example, the Resource Management Act 1991, the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, or the Health and Safety at Work Act 2015), and in accordance with any requirements or standards set by or under that enactment or imposed by a regulatory agency, to take out of service permanently petroleum infrastructure or a well used for prospecting or exploring for, or mining of, petroleum; and
   (b) includes (without limitation) and to the extent required by this Act or another enactment or by standards or by a regulatory agency,—
     (i) removing petroleum infrastructure; and
     (ii) plugging and abandoning a well; and